Krypton/Xenon Light Bulbs FAQS

-- A) Depending on the conditions under which it is being operated the rated life of a krypton/xenon lamp is expected to be around 3,000 hours.
+A) Depending on the conditions under which it is being operated the rated life is expected to be around 3,000 hours.

 Q) How does a krypton/xenon light bulb create light?

-- A) A krypton/xenon light bulb, like an incandescent light bulb, creates light by passing electricity through a filament until the filament reaches the point of “incandescence”, the point at which the filament gives off light in addition to heat.
+A) Like any incandescent light bulb, it creates light by passing electricity through a filament until the filament reaches the point of “incandescence”, the point at which the filament gives off light in addition to heat.

-- A) Krypton/xenon lamps are cooler to the touch than similar halogen lamps but definitely not as cool as fluorescent lamps.
+A) They are cooler to the touch than similar halogen lamps but definitely not as cool as fluorescent lamps.
 Line voltage (120 volts) krypton/xenon lamps operate especially cooler than line voltage halogen lamps, which can become extremely hot.

-- A) No, our krypton/xenon light bulbs are rated at 120 volts (line voltage).
-Only low voltage lamps rated at 12 volts or 24 volts require a transformer to operate.
+A) Only low voltage lamps rated at 12 volts or 24 volts require a transformer to operate.

 Q) What “kind of light” is given off by krypton/xenon light bulbs?

-- A) Krypton/xenon lamps provide light very similar to halogen lamps.
+A) These lamps provide light very similar to halogen lamps.
 Light from halogen lamps is often described as a “crisp, white light”, light that is a bit cooler in appearance than the light coming from a xenon lamp.

-- A) Absolutely.
-Krypton/xenon light bulbs are considered to have a color rendering index (CRI) of 100, which is considered perfect – like the sun.
+A) Absolutely.
+They are considered to have a color rendering index (CRI) of 100, which is considered perfect – like the sun.

 Q) Are krypton/xenon light bulbs dimmable?

-- Q) What kind of dimmer should be used with krypton/xenon light bulbs?
+Q) What kind of dimmer should be used?